40843245/AppScript-project/Google Forms/Form Generator/Form Generator given Spreadsheet data/catalog.md

 # v1.0.0
 ## added
 Given data in SpreadSheet, create a new Google Form located at root of Google Drive.

+> [!WARNING]
+> remind to user who reproduce this project.
-> [!NOTE]
+>
 > `FormApp.create` function create a new Google Form located at root of Google Drive.
 >
 > And thus, it is not easily found the new Google Form.